 - It’s monkeys outside – It’s very cold.
 From ‘brass monkeys’.
 I hope that’s edifying.

-Oh, I almost forgot – I really have no clue what ‘podged up to the eyeballs’ means.
-It’s possible that I made it up, but I use it to describe being drunk or stuffed full of food, and await the glorious day when I hear someone else use it!
-Of course, I expect someone to point out that it’s a perfectly normal term in somewhere-shire, abd I probably just overheard it a long time ago.
+Oh, I almost forgot – I really have no clue what ‘Podged up to the eyeballs’ means.
+It’s possible that my grandmother made it up, but I use it to describe being drunk or stuffed full of food, and await the glorious day when I hear someone else use it!
+Of course, I expect someone to point out that it’s a perfectly normal term in somewhere-shire, and I probably just overheard it a long time ago.